 Missouri native plants have lived in our region even before people settled here.
 They are well adapted to our extreme weather and provide food and shelter for important wildlife such as birds, bees, butterflies and insects.

-A garden planted with Missouri natives is a sustainable landscape which will become easier to care for as it matures and will save you money on water, fertilizer, pesticides and labor.
+A garden planted with Missouri natives like alocasia is a sustainable landscape which will become easier to care for as it matures and will save you money on water, fertilizer, pesticides and labor.

 Brightside’s garden is planted to mimic Missouri’s natural habitats.
 Consider your garden type and select the right plant for the right place.